-- (e) Burden of Proof: The moving party shall have the burden of proving that the moving party has substantially prevailed, that the moving party has exhausted the administrative remedies available to the moving party within the Internal Revenue Service, that the moving party has not unreasonably protracted the court proceeding or, if the claim includes a claim for administrative costs, the administrative proceeding, that the moving party meets the net worth requirements, if applicable, as provided by law, that the amount of costs claimed is reasonable, and that the moving party has substantially prevailed with respect to either the amount in controversy or the most significant issue or set of issues presented either in the Court proceeding or, if the claim includes a claim for administrative costs, in the administrative proceeding; except that the moving party shall not be treated as the prevailing party if the Commissioner establishes that the position of the Commissioner was substantially justified.
-See Code Section 7430(c)(4)(B). - (f) Disposition: The Court's disposition of a motion for reasonable litigation or administrative costs shall be included in the decision entered in the case.
+(e) Burden of Proof: The moving party shall have the burden of proving that the moving party has substantially prevailed or is treated as the prevailing party in the case of a qualified offer made as described in Code section 7430(g), that the moving party has exhausted the administrative remedies available to the moving party within the Internal Revenue Service, that the moving party has not unreasonably protracted the Court proceeding or, if the claim includes a claim for administrative costs, the administrative proceeding, that the moving party meets the net worth requirements, if applicable, as provided by law, that the amount of costs claimed is reasonable, and that the moving party has substantially prevailed with respect to either the amount in controversy or the most significant issue or set of issues presented either in the Court proceeding or, if the claim includes a claim for administrative costs, in the administrative proceeding; except that the moving party shall not be treated as the prevailing party if the Commissioner establishes that the position of the Commissioner was substantially justified.
+See Code sec.
+7430(c)(4)(B).

+(f) Disposition: The Court's disposition of a motion for reasonable litigation or administrative costs shall be included in the decision entered in the case.
 Where the Court in its opinion states that the decision will be entered under Rule 155, or where the parties have settled all of the issues other than litigation and administrative costs, the Court will issue an order granting or denying the motion and determining the amount of reasonable litigation and administrative costs, if any, to be awarded.
 The parties, or either of them, shall thereafter submit a proposed decision including an award of any such costs, or a denial thereof, for entry by the Court.